anorman728/Phlute/README.md

 Constants will always appear before properties.
 They naturally do not have getters and setters.
 Their attributes are `name`, `type`, `doc`, and `value`, all of which are required (but may not actually cause an exception if missing).

-Constants currently only "work" for int values, but that's going to be fixed soon.

 ### methods

 The `methods` element has three child elements, all of which are optional: `public`, `protected`, and `private`.
 The children of all three are the same, being `method` elements, but those groupings are defining the visibility, as you probably realize.